pluralsh/documentation/pages/adding-new-application/index.md

 The `terraform` directory contains the app's provider-specific terraform modules that encapsulate all application components that do not (or cannot) live inside the cluster.
 For each cloud provider that the artifact offers a bundle for there will be one under the related directory name.
-Most commonly you'd find object storage alongside their IAM resources, but sometimes also Kubernetes resources like service accounts, if their deployment cannot be achieved by means of the artifact's Helm chart in a convenient manner.
+Most commonly you'd find object storage alongside their IAM resources, but sometimes also Kubernetes resources like service accounts, if their deployment cannot be achieved through the artifact's Helm chart in a convenient manner.
 > One peculiarity about the terraform modules is that at the very least they need to contain the Kubernetes namespace for your application.
   This is because during a `plural deploy` with the Plural CLI the `terraform apply` will always run before the `helm install` step.